HuuTaiJake/extension-fact-chack/README.md

 + Click the item and the window of url is open

-The URL of the window now is http://localhost:3000/extension-fc/ + the modified Highlighted text (modified in the file ../js/background.js)
+The URL of the window now is http://localhost:3000/extension-fc/ + the modified Highlighted text (The url can be modified in the file ../js/background.js)